 I frequently hear that it is not a good idea to tell a student that they are wrong, even though some advocates say that making mistakes should be a goal of teaching math.
 It is not a goal for me, but mistakes will happen.
 I don’t shy away from telling a student that they are incorrect.
 Some people use mini-whiteboards that students write their answers on, and then hold them up.

 My method, when a student says the wrong answer, is to say, “Not what I got”.
 If I can see what the mistake was I will sometimes say “Oh, it looks like you multiplied instead of divided”, or whatever the mistake happens to be.
-I go around the room.
-If there are many mistakes, I make a game out of it, writing down the answers on the board until the correct answer comes up.
-This has worked well, and I haven’t seen students become unduly depressed with such approach.
+Or I may ask the student to show how he or she obtained their answer which provides insight into what the mistake was, leading to how to do it right.
+I might go around the room.
+If there are many mistakes, making a game of it, writing down the answers on the board until the correct answer comes up.
+These methods have worked well, and I haven’t seen students become unduly depressed with such approaches.

 Usually the first answer I hear is $100 and $10.
 I show quickly why this cannot be right.
 Students then resort to guess and check and finally hit upon the right answer: $105 and $5.
 This serves as a segue to how using an equation is a much more efficient way to get the answer—something I’ll get into more in a later chapter.
 It also serves as a way for them to say an answer out loud without feeling embarrassed if it is wrong.